-To see how much storage space is available on your Mac’s main storage disk, you can open a Finder window and click on your Mac from the Devices section in Finder’s sidebar:
+To see how much storage space is available on your Mac’s main storage disk, you can open a Finder window and click on the Locations section in Finder’s sidebar:

 Now, right-click on the Macintosh HD storage disk, and select Get Info to view the used and available storage space:

 As you can see, our 300GB Macintosh HD partition has a decimal capacity of approximately 299GB, and 247.81GB is free to be used.